pchemguy/SQLiteC-for-VBA/Customize & Extend DLL.md

 Given the source code of the DLL library, there are several approaches to extend it.

 1. Patching the source code is optimal for small modifications/additions and should provide the best compile-time code optimization.
 As illustrated by this demo, a library's code module may contain the new code inlined, or it may #include the extension source files.
 2. Static linking reduces source code coupling.
 In this case, the extension modules are compiled into separate object modules statically linked with the library into a single binary file.
-For example, The SQLite3odbc.dll binary of the [SQLiteODBC][] driver (also my [customized version][SQLiteODBC PG]) incorporates the SQLite library and the ODBC driver functionality.
+For example, The [SQLite3odbc.dll][SQLiteODBC] driver (also see my [customized version][SQLiteODBC PG]) incorporates the SQLite library and the ODBC driver functionality.
 3. Dynamic linking minimizes the coupling between the library and extension.
 The latter is compiled into a separate DLL dynamically linked to the library.
 [SQLiteForExcel][] project follows this approach.
 The stubs, performing STDCALL&nbsp;&rarr;&nbsp;CDECL translation for the SQLite API exposed by an official SQLite3 binary (x32), form the "SQLite3_StdCall.dll" module dynamically linked to the "SQLite3.dll" library module.

 This demo consists of a single Bash script, [sqlite3\.ref\.extends\.sh][Dll adapter], based on the [code][SQLite ICU MinGW - Proxy] from a related [project][SQLite ICU MinGW].
 The script compiles the library using the default CDECL convention.
 For this reason, an attempt to call any API from 32-bit VBA should cause the "Bad calling convention" error unless such API takes no arguments (see sqlite3_libversion_number call in the *DllExtAdapterEmbedDemo.GetSQLiteVersion* sub).
 At the same time, a new routine, *demo_sqlite3_extension_adapter*, is added to the SQLite3.c source code file before compilation.
 This adapter is labeled with STDCALL and, therefore, accessible from VBA.